 4. It’s not *that* cold.

 Despite literally being home to Santa Claus, and its renown for wintry vibes, Lapland isn’t very chilly.
-When we visit, in March, the average temperature is a balmy 21°F/-6°C. You won’t be breaking out the flip-flops, but you might consider sunglasses and sunscreen for all that sun reflecting off the snow (fun fact: the sun’s reflection is called albedo, alas snow is said to have a high albedo).
+In March for example, the average temperature is a balmy 21°F/-6°C. You won’t be breaking out the flip-flops, but you might consider sunglasses and sunscreen for all that sun reflecting off the snow (fun fact: the sun’s reflection is called albedo, alas snow is said to have a high albedo).

 3. There are more reindeer than people.